 This course discusses the role of the chef supervisor in the food service industry.
 The student will develop an understanding of the leadership and management skills required in order to become a successful food service manager.
 The historical development of modern management theories and the application of current best practices will be discussed.
-Topics include goal setting, communication, motivating employees and problem solving and menu management.
+Topics include goal setting, effective communication, motivating employees and problem solving and menu management.
 Students will develop a restaurant concept; create a menu, floor plan and staff and schedule employees to execute their concept.
-Upon completion, the student will learn how a menu has impact on employee selection, staffing and scheduling within a food service the Refresh Café food service operation.
-This hands-on practical experience provides students with an understanding of the work required in the industry, on-the-job experience and the enhancement of skills learned in the classroom.
-Upon successful course completion, students will have refined their operational, marketing, financial management and human resource comprehension under direct supervision of a qualified food service professional.
+Upon completion, the student will learn how a menu has impact on employee selection, staffing and scheduling within a food service system.